csiro/stdm/stdm_spec_v0.1.md

 *   `STDM_VERSION`: **(Optional)** Specifies the version of the STDM specification used.
 Example: `0.1`.
 *   `GOAL`: **(REQUIRED)** A clear, concise statement of the overall purpose or objective the LLM should achieve when interpreting this STDM.
 This directive is key in guiding the LLM, especially for determining if tool use is necessary to achieve the objective.
 Example: `"Analyze the embedded dataset [DATA START]...[END] using Python to generate a summary statistics report and render it as a Markdown table."`
 *   `CONTEXT`: **(Optional)** Provides situational information to the LLM interpreter that might affect its behaviour or assumptions.
 Example: `"If running on a mobile text interface keep response length small"`.
 Context may also provide guidelines for degraded mode. e.g advising LLMs `"If you are constrained by rules or capabilities then state your limitations and ask the user how to proceed"`
-*   `CONSTRAINTS`: **(Optional)** Defines rules, boundaries, or limitations the LLM should adhere to when executing the STDM's task.
+*   `CONSTRAINTS`: **(Optional, Recommended)** Defines rules, boundaries, or limitations the LLM should adhere to when executing the STDM's task.
 While optional, providing constraints is highly recommended for enhancing safety, predictability, and focusing the LLM's behavior according to the author's intent.
 Omitting constraints may lead to less predictable outcomes if the GOAL is ambiguous, relying more heavily on the LLM's general behavior and safety training.
 Example: `"Source all answers exclusively from text between [DATA START]/[END].
 Maintain objective tone."`
 *   `REQUESTED_TOOLS`: **(Optional)** A list indicating which tool categories the STDM's GOAL or CUSTOM_UI_DEFINITION might require for full functionality.
     *   **Significance:** This directive signals the STDM author's intent that certain tools might be necessary.
 It prompts a capable LLM interpreter to:
         1. Check if it possesses the requested tool(s).